tetrapharmakon/species/_lectures/3-monoidal-structures-on-P.md

 The meat is in the third axiom: having a subobject classifier is a powerful property for a category (familiar categories like groups, vector spaces, and $\bf Cat$ (categories and functor) cannot have one; prove it as an exercise.)

-The following facts do not add much depth to the following discussion, so we leave them as highly optional exercises; the only reason to engage with them is if you have never seen how both statements can be proved in fair generality
+The following facts do not add much depth to the following discussion, so we leave them as highly optional exercises; the only reason to engage with them is if you have never seen how both statements can be proved in fair generality.

 *Exercise* (The cartesian closure of $\bf Spc$).
 Show that the category of combinatorial species is *cartesian closed*, as a consequence of the following general fact.